Our telephone number, if you want to be on the program, 800-282-2882 and the email address lrushbo at eibnet.com.

 If we hadn't engaged in Operation Chaos, Obama would have wrapped up that nomination in April or May instead of June or July, whatever he did it.

-Now the politico, a handful of deep-pocketed donors are reconsidering their gifts to the two billion dollar Clinton Foundation amid mounting questions about how the Foundation spends their money and suggestions of influence peddling.
+Now, the Politico, a handful of deep-pocketed donors are reconsidering their gifts to the $2 billion Clinton Foundation amid mounting questions about how the foundation spends their money and suggestions of influence peddling.

 This according to donors and others familiar with the foundation's fundraising.